rsiguien/rsiguien/README.md

-# Hello there 👋, I'm Karen Dillehay
+# Hello there 👋, I'm Ruth Siguiente

 ### Full Stack Software Developer (Java/JavaScript/Spring/Maven/Hibernate/SQL)

 - 🔭 I’m currently working on: Full Stack Web Apps
 - 🌱 I’m currently learning: new IDEs, more in depth JS, and React
-- 💬 Ask me about: my time as an ICU RN (10 years) and what I'm working on next!
+- my hobbies are hiking, backpacking, camping, buttercream floral piping, cake decorating and floral soy candle making
-- ⚡ Fun fact: I live in far north Minnesota, and love travelling
+- ⚡ Fun fact: 5 years ago from a tropical place I moved in NY and I'm loving it specially the cold.

 <br/>